PaulMbutu/pycod3r/README.md

 # pycod3r
-an  undegraduatae python enthusiast trying to make sense of programming
+an  undegraduatae python enthusiast trying to make sense of  computer programming